izzypt/-Django-REST-Framework-with-Docker/README.md

-# -Django-REST-Framework-with-Docker
+# Django and DRF with Docker (Udemy Course)
-Build a functional API with Docker, Celery, Redis, Flower, Nginx, Nginx Proxy manager, Portainer and more...
+Building a functional API with Docker, Celery, Redis, Flower, Nginx, Nginx Proxy manager, Portainer and more...

 # Course content